Tom-Nagy/walking-around/TESTING.md

 * See pictures of the walks.
 * Submit an application to join the Club.

-### **User Stories**
+## User Stories Testing from UX section of the README.md

+### First Time User

 1. As a first time user, I want the website to be appealing.
+    * The website uses clean and spacious design.
+    * The website applies all the accessibility protocole for an easy and good user experience for all.

 2. As a first time user, I want the navigation to be easy and intuitive.
+    * The header and the footer are fixed respectively on the top and on the bottom of the page and always accessible.
+So it is easy and quick to navigate.
+    * The navigation menu is clear.
+    * The curent page is highlighted to provide feedback location information to the user.

 3. As a first time user, I want the content to be informative but not overwhelming.
+    * The content is display per readable and short sections to provide an feeling that it is approachable and not complicated.
+This is supported by the website design.

 4. As a first time user, I want to understand immediately what is the website about without the need of looking for it.
+    * The home page provide all the information that a new user need :
+        * The heading give the main information: "Ireland Best Walking Community" which include location, and what it is about.
+        * Three paragraphs give extra information about the community spirit and goals.

 5. As a first time user, I want to be able to apply for joining the Club.
+    * In the footer a button/link ```Join Us !``` is always visible and accessible.
+    * The form gives information (on the top) on what to except.
+After filling up the form, someone will contact the user.
+    * Additional information is given in the "About Us" section of The Club page on how to join.

+### Returning User

 6. As a returning user, I want to see when and where are the Club's meetings.
+    * Club's meeting policy is explained in the "Meet up" section of the Activities page.

 7. As a returning user, I want to check out the different social media link for inspiration and ideas.
+    * Relevant social media links are provided in the fixed footer and always accessible.

+8. As a returning user, I want to get information about hiking.
+    * A page is dedicated to Hiking Tips which include three main tips.
+    * Each tip is downloadable in a pdf format.
+    * Additional information is available at the bottom of each tip's section in a form of a link to external websites.

+## Further Testing

+* The website has been tested by fellow students, slack community, friends and family.
+* All the issues raised have been addressed.